tencentyun/qcloud-documents/product/移动与通信/游戏语音/SDK/Cocos2D/语音消息API_en.md

 GCLOUD_VOICE_MODE_STATE_ERR: Not in Voice Message mode
 GCLOUD_VOICE_PARAM_INVALID: Invalid parameters: the path is empty.
-GCLOUD_VOICE_NEED_AUTHKEY: Need to call `GetAuthKey` first to get permission GCLOUD_VOICE_PATH_ACCESS_ERR : The path provided is invalid or not writable
+GCLOUD_VOICE_NEED_AUTHKEY: Need to call `GetAuthKey` first to get permission
+GCLOUD_VOICE_PATH_ACCESS_ERR: The path provided is invalid or not writable
 ### 3.4 Stop Recording
 1. API Description